henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 ipv6-address:

 : an IPv6 address is always associated with a subnet.
-This CIE combines these both tightly nit values.
+This subject combines these both tightly nit values.
 A CIDR notation bitmask SHOULD be included.

 : ipv6-address-value